University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 From Mobile to More Settled Lifeways

-Adoption of ceramics around A.D.
-200 marked the beginning of the Formative period, which saw rapid changes in settlement, house forms, diet, and technology.
-Dart point size diminished during this period and small points used to tip arrows were introduced, but the use of darts was never completely abandoned.
-The 1,200 year Formative period is divided into the Mesilla, Doña Ana, and El Paso phases, which mark some of these major changes.
+Pottery came into use around 1,800 years ago in the western Trans-Pecos area, marking the beginning of the Formative period.
+Populations continued to increase, causing changes in settlement, diet, and technology to occur more rapidly.
+The Formative period is divided into the Mesilla, Doña Ana, and El Paso phases, which mark some of these major changes.

 Historic Period

-In 1895, prominent El Paso businessman Juan Armendariz purchased three sections centered on Hueco Tanks, and began to use the area for ranching.
-Two large inscribed stones document Armendariz’s role as “dueño de este cerro” (owner of this hill).
-In 1898, Silverio Escontrias purchased most of the Hueco Tanks area from Armendariz.
-By 1902 he had built an adobe ranch house, a three-room stone house, and a two-room stable, the latter possibly constructed of stones from the old stage station.
-Escontrias established a cattle and horse ranch which was operated by his family until the mid 1950s, and built eight dams from rocks and soil to capture the water that ran off the rocks.
-He also opened the Tanks to the public soon after acquiring them, and they became a popular recreational destination and picnic grounds frequented by persons from El Paso and nearby Fort Bliss.
-Troops from the Fort also used the area for military training periodically.
+In 1895, El Paso businessman Juan Armendariz purchased three sections centered on Hueco Tanks and began to use the area for ranching.
+Two large inscribed stones testify to Armendariz’s claim as the “dueño de este cerro” (proprietor of this hill).
+A few years later, Silverio Escontrias bought most of the Hueco Tanks ranch from Armendariz.
+By 1904 he had built an adobe house, another three-room building, and a two-room stable; the latter two buildings apparently were built with stones from the old stage station.
+The Escontrias family operated the cattle and horse ranch until the mid 1950s, and constructed 15 dams from rock, soil, and concrete to capture the water that ran off the hills.

 Modern Times

-Awareness of the significance of the rock art and archeology of Hueco Tanks and its increasing risk of loss continued to grow in El Paso.
-Members of the local historical society and faculty from the University of Texas at El Paso lobbied county officials, who purchased the property in 1965.
-Under encouragement from state legislators, the county transferred the property to the Texas Parks and Wildlife Department in 1969, and Hueco Tanks State Historic Site opened in June of 1970.
+Awareness of the significant rock imagery and archeology of Hueco Tanks and its increasing rate of loss continued to grow in El Paso.
+Members of local archeological and historical societies and faculty from The University of Texas at El Paso lobbied county officials, who purchased the property in 1965.
+With encouragement from state legislators, the county transferred the property to the Texas Parks and Wildlife Department in 1969, and Hueco Tanks State Park and Historic Site opened in June 1970.

 photo of Laguna Prieta, one of the largest tanks at the site